suyidong/MyCode/SISSO_test&train/README.md

 - GPU support detection and utilization
 - Comprehensive parity plots for visualization

-### 3. sissotext.py
+### 3. SISSO.py
-Basic implementation of the SISSO algorithm for training and testing on fixed datasets.
-This serves as the foundation for the more advanced validation techniques.
+Basic implementation of the SISSO algorithm for training and testing on selected datasets.
+This is the basic SISSO implementation using TorchSisso [1].

 **Key features:**
 - Standard SISSO model training and evaluation
 - Customizable operator set
 - Detailed parity plot visualization
-- Performance metrics calculation

 ## Requirements